rostale/Python-Projects/Interactive Dictionary/README.md

 ```

 ## Built With
-* Python(https://www.python.org/) - The programming language used.
+:beginner: Python(https://www.python.org/) - The programming language used.